SunHaozhe/SunHaozhe.github.io/_posts/2020-04-12-time-series.md

 $$X_t = \mu + \phi X_{t-1} + \epsilon_t + \theta \epsilon_{t-1}$$

+ARMA models are generally denoted ARMA(p, q) where parameters p and q are non-negative integers, p is the order of the AR model, q is the order of the MA model.

 ARMA models can be converted to pure AR or pure MA models.
 Here is an example of converting an AR(1) model into an an MA($\infty$):

 $$X_t = \mu + \phi X_{t-1} + \epsilon_t$$